wmglab-duke/ascent/docs/source/Validation.md

 ![Inline image](uploads/c4e1209883229cff32a21cdf0999e0de/Picture2_CrossSection1.jpg)

-Figure A. Raw histology image (r.tif), segmented histology (i.tif), and scalebar (s.tif) of a rat cervical vagus nerve sample that served as inputs to define the cross section of the nerve in the FEM.
+Figure A. Raw histology image (r.tif), segmented histology (i.tif), and scalebar (s.tif) of a rat cervical vagus nerve sample that served as inputs to define the cross-section of the nerve in the FEM.

 ![Inline image](uploads/e276681caea4240d2ef5d78de21ab87c/Picture3_Cuff1.jpg)